ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-building-companies-around-infinite-values.markdown

 People get to make more reasonable and rational decisions about their work, not abandon valuable things because they won't finish inside the fiscal year.

-I'd say that Infinite minded business normally have a higher purpose, something beyond business that they work towards.
+I'd say that Infinite minded businesses normally have a higher purpose, something beyond business that they work towards.
 I worked at a software consultancy called Infusion.
 Infusion had values: